Risk Graph

 Definition:

-A Risk Graph is a qualitative tool used to estimate required SIL levels by mapping severity, frequency, and exposure factors.
+A Risk Graph is a semi-quantitative risk assessment (SQRA) tool used to assess risks and estimate required SIL levels by mapping severity, frequency, and exposure factors.
 It is a common approach along with a LOPA, and a bit easier.
+Thus it can perform both the H&RA and SIL Selection portions of the Functional Safety Lifecycle.

 Key Points:

-- Frequently used early in project hazard assessments.
+• Frequently used early in a project’s hazard assessments.

 Example:

-A high-consequence, high-frequency event may map to a SIL 3 requirement using a Risk Graph.
+High-consequence, high-frequency events map to a SIL 3 requirement using a Risk Graph.

 Cited Source: